chandanhpcic/docs/source/manual/how-tos/nat_reflection.rst

     * Look at the default drops of the firewall live log in :menuselection:`Firewall --> Log Files --> Live View`
     * Turn on logging of the NAT and Firewall rules you have created, and check if they match in :menuselection:`Firewall --> Log Files --> Live View`.
 NAT rules have the label "NAT" or "RDR".
 Firewall rules have their description as label.
     * In ":menuselection:`Firewall --> Diagnostics --> Sessions` you can check if there is a session between your internal client and your internal server, and which rule matches to it.
-    * Use tcpdump on the client, the opnsense and the server, and test if the traffic goes back and forth between the devices without any mistakes.
+    * Use tcpdump on the client, the reticen8 and the server, and test if the traffic goes back and forth between the devices without any mistakes.
 Look for TCP SYN and SYN ACK.
 If there are only SYN then the connection isn't established and there are mistakes in your rules.